awsdocs/amazon-lightsail-developer-guide/doc_source/configure-lightsail-instances-for-load-balancing.md

-# Configure your Lightsail instances for load balancing<a name="configure-lightsail-instances-for-load-balancing"></a>
+# Configure your Amazon Lightsail instances for load balancing<a name="configure-lightsail-instances-for-load-balancing"></a>

  *Last updated: November 29, 2017*